MicrosoftDocs/dynamics-365-project-operations/articles/psa/PSA-Upgrade-Project-Conversion.md

 ## Manual tasks vs. automatic tasks

 When an environment is upgraded from Project Service Automation to Project Operations, all tasks in the WBS are considered automatically scheduled.
-The concept of manually scheduled tasks isn't available in Project for the Web.
+The concept of manually scheduled tasks isn't available in Project for the web.
 However, you can define the preferred scheduling behavior for your projects by using the [scheduling mode](/project-management/scheduling-modes.md) setting when you create new projects.

 ## Restricted operations for pre-conversion projects